-We’re very happy to be back to In-Person Camp this summer!
+We’re very happy to be back to In-Person Camp in 2021!
 And glad y’all will be with us.
 This guide has lots of information in it, including new info related to COVID this year, so I do recommend everyone give it a look.
 New camp families, I hope you will read it top to bottom.

 Parents, please share with your child whatever feels relevant.
-We run an “orientation” on Monday morning for all the campers, but I also rely on parents to support our camp rules and safety guidelines.
+We run an “orientation” on the first day of camp for all the campers, but I also rely on parents to support our camp rules and safety guidelines.

-Camp is FUN and we are looking forward to playing with you/your children this week!
+Camp is FUN and we are looking forward to playing with you/your children!

 PART ONE – NITTY GRITTY DETAILS!